ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 - **Objects 1/2 of a beat apart or less must not fully [overlap](/wiki/Mapping_Techniques/Overlap).** Slider heads or tails fully overlapped by slider tails are exempt, so long as their sliderbodies are visible.
 - **Do not use [slider reverse arrows that do not follow the visible slider path](/wiki/Ranking_Criteria/osu!/img/Unintuitive_slider_reverse_arrow.png).** These misrepresent the direction of a slider.
 - **Every slider must have a clear and visible path of movement to follow from start to end.** Sliders that overlap themselves without straightforward slider borders and sliders whose individual sections are unreadable cannot be used.
 A slider's end position must be clear under the assumption that a player has a skin which makes slider end circles fully transparent.
-Sliders that do not require movement are exempt from this.
+Ambiguous sliders with follow circles that cover the whole slider path (i. e. small sliders where the slider head and tail fully [overlap](/wiki/Mapping_Techniques/Overlap)) are allowed, assuming the slider bodies do not fully overlap themselves.

 #### Guidelines